 Note: Non-destructive storage of observations is important to ensure that data and metadata quality and information content are not altered.

-2.7.3 Quality control
+2.7.3

 Notes:

-1. The importance and requirement for Members to implement quality control procedures are described in the Manual on the WMO Integrated Global Observing System, section 2.4.3.
-With regard to weather radars, the procedures will improve both qualitative and quantitative uses of weather radar observations.
+1. With regard to weather radars, the procedures will improve both qualitative and quantitative uses of weather radar observations.

 2. The Guide to Meteorological Instruments and Methods of Observation, Part II, Chapter 7, provides some guidance on quality control of weather radar observations.
 To the extent possible, the procedures are to include quality control of both internal and external factors in order to enable the characterization of data quality and the inclusion of a record of the quality control methods used with the observations they were applied to.

-2.7.4 Data and metadata reporting
+2.7.4

-Note: The Manual on the WMO Integrated Global Observing System, section 2.4.4, contains provisions for Members to maintain and provide required metadata in relation to all observations including those from operational weather radars.

 2.7.4.1 Members who operate weather radars should make weather radar observational data available for international exchange.